Social Learning with Endogenous Information and the Countervailing Effects of Homophily: Concluding Remarks

 \section{Concluding Remarks}

 The benefits of group/cost homophily arise in the long run after a group has begun to learn the state sufficiently and takes informative actions, and otherwise it can be inhibiting, along the lines of Proposition \ref{lowblue}.
 This suggests policies that encourage cross-group relationships when there are substantial differences in risky-action choices by groups (e.g., consistent with \cite{chettyetal2022I}), but then allowing cost-homophily once learning from own types becomes sufficient.

-More generally, policies disseminating information about success rates {\sl by cost} can be much more enlightening than simply providing success rates.
+In terms of policy implications that one gets within our model, there are two clear ones.
+First, policies disseminating information about success rates by cost can be much more enlightening than simply providing success rates.
+Second, subsidizing (or insuring) risky choice by a group can reverse a sample herding problem that arises because of homophily.
+Once sufficiently seeded, that policy might only need be implemented for a short period, but could have a lasting impact.

 \begin{spacing}{0.8} \end{spacing}

 \begin{appendices}